procheta1999/pawlog-app/README.md

 ## Current scope

 PawLog currently focuses on a single pet profile and its end-to-end daily-care workflow.
-Authentication, multi-pet support, multiple caregivers, notifications, attachments, conflict reconciliation, and automated tests are not yet implemented.
+Authentication, multi-pet support, multiple caregivers, notifications, attachments, reconciliation history, and automated tests are not yet implemented.

 ## Possible next steps